MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxactivitylogging-databasepath-vb.md

-﻿---
+---
-Description: 'The DatabasePath property is a null-terminated string that contains the path to the activity log database file.' ms.assetid: '2861eb8d-150d-4a03-a673-031c06ae78a6'
+Description: The DatabasePath property is a null-terminated string that contains the path to the activity log database file. ms.assetid: 2861eb8d-150d-4a03-a673-031c06ae78a6
-title: 'FaxActivityLogging.DatabasePath property'
+title: FaxActivityLogging.DatabasePath property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxActivityLogging.DatabasePath property